Genesys Co-browse (CE27) for Genesys Cloud

 Business Flow Description

-- The customer and agent are connected via a chat session or a voice call.
+- The customer and agent are connected via a web messaging session, a chat session or a voice call.

 - Chat only: The customer clicks the 'start sharing' option when asked the question if they want to share their screen.

 - When the session is established, the Genesys Cloud CX UI displays a view of the website in the browser window the customer is using.
 Agents start Co-browse sessions in read-only mode.
 In read-only mode, the customer and the agent can see each other's mouse pointer but the agent cannot enter any information into the web page, click buttons, or navigate the customer's browser.
 The agent does have the ability to highlight sections of the page (by clicking) or to add annotations to the page to guide the customer.

 - If the agent needs to enter information into the web page or to navigate the browser, he/she can send the customer a 'request navigation'.

 - Once the customer accepts this request, the agent can navigate, fill forms, and click hyperlinks on the web page.
 Sensitive Data can be masked before presenting to the agent, and agent controls (the ability to fill certain fields or submit forms) can be blocked through instrumentation.
 The customer can revoke the Write Mode at any time, returning the agent to read-only mode.

 - The Co-browse session ends when any of the following events occurs:

 - The customer chooses to end the Co-browse session